HollowMonado/pothos-codegen/README.md

     prismaImporter?: string;
     /** List of excluded scalars from generated output */ excludeScalars?: string[];
-    /** A function to replace generated source.
-Combined with global replacer config */ replacer?: Replacer<'inputs'>;
     /** Map all Prisma fields with "@id" attribute to Graphql "ID" Scalar.
      *
      * ATTENTION: Mapping non String requires a conversion inside resolver, once GraphQl ID Input are coerced to String by definition.
 Default: false */